 - Ambidextrous Sprite: Sagat's eyepatch.

-- Art Shift: Reuse of Street Fighter Alpha sprites, and the ensuing clash in art style and animation quality, was one of the strongest complaints about the game.
+- Art Shift: Reuse of Street Fighter Alpha sprites (with Ryu, Ken, Bison and Akuma as exceptions), and the ensuing clash in art style and animation quality, was one of the strongest complaints about the game.
 Morrigan's constant reuse of her very first sprite is still a vivid running joke in many circles.

 - Assist Character: Morrigan is assisted by Lilith.